About Migrants of the Mediterranean

 Why Is Humanitarian Storytelling Important?

 Humanitarian Storytelling is important as it isolates the emotion of what it means to move across borders and through the central Mediterranean as one of the world’s most vulnerable.
 And when we are connected to that journey and the individual who lived it, we are enabled to see ourselves on parallel human terms.

-Our mission is to see the trauma people have suffered on their journey as a reality we see as our own.
+Our mission is to see the trauma people have suffered on their journey as a reality we see as our own, and document it for the historical record.
 Only by understanding the crisis of humanity before us are we equipped to address it.

 Impact is seen on the faces of people we meet when they are acknowledged with dignity.
 We say hello.
 We ask permission for their stories, and when they share them, we enable a moment of release, which they may not have had for months or years.

 We have often been the first to ask about their journeys and how they are coping, and for this we are frequently the first with whom they share their personal experiences of extraordinary pain and psychological trauma.